 Since the charter class graduated in 1992, the vast majority of UTC PT classes have exceeded the national pass rate average for all PT programs on the state licensure exam on their first attempt.
-For the last ten years, 100% of our graduates have passed the licensure exam, with a 100% first-time pass rate on the National Physical Therapy Exam for the class of 2014.
+For the three years, 99% of our graduates have passed the licensure exam, with a 100% first-time pass rate on the National Physical Therapy Exam for the classes of 2014 and 2016.

 What is the graduation rate?

 Our department has achieved an average graduation rate of 100.0% for the last three graduating classes (2013, 2014, 2015).

 Is UTC highly ranked?

 CAPTE does not rank individual PT programs.
 However, UTC is a highly competitive program.

 The DPT program is a year-round program, spanning eight semesters and three years.
 The length of our professional physical therapy program is 3 calendar years (8 straight semesters, including 2 summers).
 Our 4 + 3 program model accepts students after completing an undergraduate (UG) degree.
 Therefore, the total length of prerequisite and professional coursework is a minimum of 7 years (4 + 3).

 I am already licensed as a physical therapist.
 Do you offer a transition DPT (tDPT) program?

 We no longer offer a tDPT program.

 I am licensed in another country as a physical therapist.
 Do you offer a program to obtain my U.S. license?